India vs Australia – Simply ‘Kohli-fied’

 Virat Kohli looked like he was in great touch and immediately scored two back to back boundaries off Hazelwood.
 Entire Mohali crowd was chanting battle cry Kohli, Kohli, Kohli!

 Watson celebrates the wicket of Suresh Raina after getting Rohit Sharma out earlier.
 What an incredible career he’s had for Australia!
-It started off with great IPL success and later he was part of all three formats for Australia and he even led in all three formats for a brief stint.
+It started with great IPL success and later he was part of all three formats for Australia and he even led in all three formats for a brief stint.
 An incredible all-rounder in short-format of the game.

 Yuvraj getting attention from the physio after twisting his ankle, at this juncture that’s the worst India could have expected to happen while chasing.
 They were clearly under pressure, Aussies were not letting any partnerships to grow.
 Yuvraj stayed for a while in middle stitching a partnership before being dismissed by Shane Watson’s stunning catch off Faulkner.

-Dhoni and Virat combined together to guide India through the chase.
+Dhoni and Virat combined to guide India through the chase.
 Virat Kohli was the key batsman but Dhoni was the right partner to make sure Kohli didn’t slip-up anywhere.
 Things were getting very tight and tense in the last 5 overs, as the required run-rate had jumped to12 per over.

-The running between the wickets between Dhoni & Virat was absolutely breathtaking.
+The running between the wickets between Dhoni & Virat was breathtaking.
 Suddenly, Aussie bowlers and fielders were under pressure to contain the scoring rate where the batsmen were not taking any huge risks but were still able to get 12-14 runs an over.